frontenddogma/web-development-glossary/manuscript/c.md

 : The controlled conversion between the color representations of various devices, such as image scanners, digital cameras, monitors, TV screens, film printers, computer printers, offset presses, and corresponding media.
 The primary goal of color management is to obtain a good match across color devices; for example, the colors of one frame of a video should appear the same on a computer LCD monitor, on a plasma TV screen, and as a printed poster.
 Color management helps to achieve the same appearance on all of these devices, provided the devices are capable of delivering the needed color intensities.
 With photography it is often critical that prints or online gallery appear how they were intended.
 Color management cannot guarantee identical color reproduction, as this is rarely possible, but it can at least give more control over any changes which may occur.&nbsp;[†](#w-color-management)

 Comma-Separated Values
 : As a CSV file, a delimited text file that uses a comma to separate values.
 Each line of the file is a data record.
 Each record consists of one or more fields, separated by commas.
 The use of the comma as a field separator is the source of the name for this file format.
 A CSV file typically stores tabular data (numbers and text) in plain text, in which case each line will have the same number of fields.
 The CSV file format is not fully standardized.
-CSV was defined in RFC 4180.&nbsp;[†](#w-csv)
+CSV was defined in RFC&nbsp;4180.&nbsp;[†](#w-csv)

 Command
 : A directive to a computer program to perform a specific task.
 It may be issued via a command-line interface, such as a shell, or as input to a network service as part of a network protocol, or as an event in a graphical user interface triggered by the user selecting an option in a menu.&nbsp;[†](#w-command)